 Please refer to our DISCLOSURE STATEMENT.

+Have you been wondering what educational qualification you need to homeschool?
+If so, you’re not alone.
 A common question that new homeschooling parents may have is, “I don’t have a college degree.
 Can I still homeschool?”

 The short answer is, “YES!”

 Pssst!
 You’re Already Teaching Your Kids!

 As soon as our kids are born, they start learning!
 As parents, we start teaching our kids at first contact with them.
 You’ve already been teaching your child even if you aren’t a homeschooling parent.